Dedicated Medical Imaging Professionals

 Overlake Medical + Diagnostic Imaging is proud to be accredited by three separate, independent agencies.

-Overlake Medical Imaging is proud to have three separate professional accreditations; the American Institute of Ultrasound in Medicine (AIUM), the Intersocietal Commission for the Accreditation of Vascular Laboratories (ICAVL) and the American College of Radiology (ACR).
-Accreditation is voluntary in Washington State and involves the review of the physicians' and sonographers' educational achievements, equipment maintenance and quality control, record keeping and department policies and procedures.
+Overlake Medical Imaging is proud to have received three separate, professional accreditations from the American Institute of Ultrasound in Medicine (AIUM), the Intersocietal Commission for the Accreditation of Vascular Laboratories (ICAVL) and the American College of Radiology (ACR).
+Accreditation is voluntary in Washington state, and involves the review of the physicians' and sonographers' educational achievements, equipment maintenance and quality control, record keeping and department policies and procedures.

 When calling for an appointment, please be prepared to provide the following information about the person for whom the exam is being ordered:

 - Location of previous, relevant medical imaging studies completed withinin the past two years

 - Date of follow-up appointment with referring physician

 Depending on the exam, you may be asked other questions to ensure your safety and the appropriateness of the procedure.
 You can also request that we mail you all pertinent information about your exam so you will know what preparation is needed, if any, and what to expect on the day of your exam.

 Overlake Medical Imaging accepts most major insurance plans.
 We will make every effort to contact your insurance company to gain authorization or certification for the ordered exam and verify coverage.
 However, you are ultimately responsible for paying for services, including any balance not covered by your health insurance or plan.

 Exam Day Check-In

 On the day of your exam, we ask that you arrive 15 minutes prior to your scheduled exam time (20 minutes for ultrasound exams).
 This will allow us to verify your registration information and have you fill out any additional forms, as needed.
 Be sure to bring your insurance card(s) and any of the patient forms you printed out and completed.